gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ready for that and you *must not* pull it away once we start.
 Do you understand?
 The doing of it could kill you and leave me witless."

-"I---I don't know if I can do that," Erileine said.
+"I—I don't know if I can do that," Erileine said.

 Lady Kembe scowled.
 "He thought himself that you could and more.
 He has this much said to me the first day you spent with him."